-Office of Graduate Admissions The Richard DeVos Graduate School of Management Northwood University 4000 Whiting Drive Midland, MI 48640-2398 USA
+Northwood University Attn: DeVos Registrar 4000 Whiting Drive Midland, MI 48640-2398 USA

-Official transcripts are those sent directly to the Office of Graduate Admissions by the issuing institution.
+Official transcripts are those sent directly to the Office of the Registrar by the issuing institution.
 Student copies will be accepted on a temporary basis to expedite processing, but your admission will not be finalized until we receive official transcripts.
 The presence of a "seal" does not make a transcript "official" for admission purposes if it has not been directly conveyed to Northwood.